The Hitchhiker's Guide to SQL Injection prevention

-But the point is that we need to format out queries anyway! - no matter if there is any danger or not.
-Say, there is no Bobby Tables happened around but honest girl named
+But the point is, we need to format out queries anyway - no matter if there is any danger or not.
+Say there was no Bobby Tables around, but an honest girl named

-Sarah O'Hara - who would never get into class if we won't format our query, just because
+Sarah O'Hara - who would never get into a class if we donít format our query, simply because the statement

 INSERT INTO users SET name='Sarah O'Hara'

-While injection is a mere consequence of improperly formatted query.
+While SQL injection is just a consequence of an improperly formatted query.

-Moreover, ALL the danger is coming from the very statement of question: billions of PHP users still believe that notorious
+Moreover, all the danger is coming from the very statement in question: zounds of PHP users still do believe that the notorious

-mysql_real_escape_string()function's very purpose is "to protect SQL from injections" (by means of escaping some fictional "dangerous characters").
-If only they knew the real purpose of this honest function, there'd be no injections in the world!
-If only they were formatting their queries, instead of "protecting" them - they'd had a real protection as a result.
+mysqli_real_escape_string()function's only purpose is "to protect SQL from injections" (by means of escaping some fictional "dangerous characters").
+If only they knew the real purpose of this honest function, there would be no injections in the world!
+If only they were formatting their queries properly, instead of "protecting" them - they'd have real protection as a result.

-So, to make our queries invulnerable, we have to format them properly and make this formatting obligatory.
-Not as just occasional treatment occurred at random, as it often happen, but as a strict, inviolable rule.
+So, to make our queries invulnerable, we need to format them properly and make such formatting obligatory.
+Not as just an occasional treatment at random, as it often happens, but as a strict, inviolable rule.
 And your queries will be perfectly safe just as a side effect.

 What are the formatting rules?

 The truth is, formatting rules are not that easy and cannot be expressed in a single imperative.
-This is most interesting part, as, in the mind of average PHP user, SQL query is something homogeneous, something as solid as PHP string literal that represents it.
+This is the most interesting part, because, in the mind of the average PHP user, SQL query is something homogeneous, something as solid as a PHP string literal that represents it.
 They treat SQL as a solid medium, that require whatever all-embracing "SQL escaping" only.
-While in fact, SQL query is the same program as our PHP script.
-A program with its distinct syntax which consists of literals of different types, and each of them require distinct formatting, inapplicable for other types!
+While in fact SQL query a program, just like a PHP script.
+A program with its distinct syntax for its distinct parts, and each part require distinct formatting, inapplicable for the others!

 For Mysql it would be:

-- have to be added via native prepared statement
+- have to be added via a native prepared statement

 - have to be enclosed in quotes